ridaprivt/Carvo-X/README.md

-# Modula: 3D Vehicle Model Extraction Application
+# Carvo X: 3D Vehicle Model Extraction Application

 ## Introduction

-Welcome to Modula, an innovative application that enables users to extract 3D models for any vehicle's interior and exterior.
+Welcome to Carvo X, an innovative application that enables users to extract 3D models for any vehicle's interior and exterior.
 With a simple video recording of the vehicle's interior and exterior, Modula's amazing algorithm processes the video to create a visually appealing and interactive 3D model representation.

 ## Features